Faculty, Graduate Program

 Virus-Immune System Interactions and Viral Pathogenesis

-The principle objectives of this laboratory are to understand how viruses cause an acute disease, how the host mounts a defense against the virus, how certain viruses escape from immune recognition and attack, and establish a persistent infection.
-Our focus is on how virus affects the lymphoid and central nervous systems and causes disease.
-To understand these events we use molecular, cell biologic, and genetic approaches for analysis of virus virulence and for host susceptibility.
-We also study how viruses cause immunosuppression on one hand and autoimmunity on the other.
+The principle objectives of this laboratory are to understand how and what diseases are caused by acute and persistent virus infections and the role the immune response plays in protection against or causation of the disease.
+Included are studies on how viruses escape from immune recognition and attack to establish a persistent infection.
+Our focus is primarily on how virus affects the immune and central nervous systems.
+To understand these events we use molecular, cell biologic, and genetic approaches for analysis of virus virulence and host susceptibility.
+We study how viruses cause immunosuppression on one hand and autoimmunity and cytokine storm on the other.

-*Pioneered the field of viral immunology and has been a leader in viral pathogenesis and immunity for the past four decades.
+*Pioneered the development of the field of viral pathogenesis and has been a leader in the area of viral immunity for the past four decades.

-*Known for work studying the interaction of the arenavirus lymphocytic choriomeningitis virus with its natural murine host as well as investigations of measles virus and cytokine storm with influenza virus.
+*Known for work studying arenaviruses, specifically lymphocytic choriomeningitis virus infection in its natural murine host as a model system and the pathogenesis, innate and immune response to African hemorrhagic viruses Lassa and Ebola.
+In addition, investigations of measles virus and cytokine storm with influenza virus.

 *Provided evidence for the concept of viral-induced immunopathology by showing that chronically infected hosts can mount a humoral and cellular immune response to persistent viral infection and such hosts infected early in life were not tolerant to the infecting microbe.

-*Showed that persistently infecting viruses can non-cytolytically alter the differentiation or "luxury" function of cells without killing them, a departure from existing dogma that viral diseases reflected destruction of infected cells.
+*Showed that persistently infecting viruses can non-cytolytically alter the differentiation or "luxury" function of cells without killing them, leading to a disorder in homeostasis and disease of the nervous, immunologic, and endocrine systems.
+This is a departure from existing dogma that viral diseases reflected destruction of infected cells.

 *Provided the evidence and concept for virus-induced autoimmune disease caused by cross-reactive molecular mimics between microbe and host sequences leading to antibody or T cell-induced disease.